joelouthan/theologic.us/content/posts/5-five-point-friday/2020-05-01-five-point-friday.md

 draft: false
 ---

-- **Just in time for May the Fourth Be With You: Original Star Wars Battlefront I & II on sale on Steam for $8.49** - Not the EA DLC nickel & dime turfiest but the good, playable ones.
+- **Just in time for May the Fourth Be With You: Original Star Wars Battlefront I & II on sale on Steam for $8.49** - Not the EA DLC nickel & dime turdfest but the good, playable ones.
 Now with multiplayer!
 PC only.
   ![img](/Users/jlouthan/Sites/theologic.us/content/images/DqC82izy76gzNcmaFp8WEh-320-80.jpg)

 - **501KG Deadlift - Hafthor Bjornsson** - Sad to report, this guy deadlifts more than I can lift in *total*.